 Jesus said to him, "Because you have seen Me, have you believed?
 Blessed are they who did not see, and yet believed."John 20:29(NASB)

-Thomas was not the fool who says in his heart, "there is no God".
-He was not the rebellious man, with 'a reprobate mind', as described in Roman's ch.1.
+Thomas was not the fool who says in his heart, "there is no God."
+He was not the rebellious man, with 'a reprobate mind', as described in Romans chapter 1.
 Thomas loved the Lord desperately, but allowed human reasoning to eclipse the truth.
 He permitted unbelief to cloud his faith.
 Thomas, like so many today, yearned that his human senses would secure the deep desire of his heart.
-So many today long for a voice or vision to supplement their faith.. they desire a supernatural sign or a special revelation to safeguard their trust in God.
+So many today long for a voice or vision to supplement their faith.
+They desire a supernatural sign or a special revelation to safeguard their trust in God.
 But we are to live by faith and not by sight.
 We are to live by faith and not by signs.
 We are to live by faith and not because of some alternative system that supports our faith.

-One week earlier, Christ's other followers were invited to come and touch His body, to see their risen Saviour was not a ghost... so that their faith in Him would similarly be rekindled and inflamed.
-On both occasions, to a lesser or greater degree, trust was triggered and faith was stimulated through one or more of our God-given physical senses.
+One week earlier, Christ's other followers were invited to come and touch His body, to see their risen Saviour was not a ghost, so that their faith in Him would similarly be rekindled and inflamed.
+On both occasions, to a lesser or greater degree, trust was triggered and faith was stimulated through the physical senses of sight and touch.
 But this is not how it should have been, for we are to live by faith and not sight.
-Faith is the evidence of things we do NOT see or touch or hear!
+Faith is the evidence of things we do not see or touch or hear!

-The experience Thomas went through, eight days later, when the disciples were again inside, and Thomas with them, was written for OUR learning as well as for his - for even though the doors were shut, Jesus came and stood among them, and said, "Peace be with you." and said to Thomas, "Put your finger here, and look at my hands.
-Take your hand, and put it into my side.
-Then Jesus told him, "because you've seen Me that you have believed.
-How blessed are those who have never seen Me and yet have believed.
+The experience Thomas went through eight days later, when the disciples were again inside and Thomas with them, was written for our learning as well as for his, for even though the doors were shut, Jesus came and stood among them, and said, "Peace be with you," and said to Thomas, "Put your finger here, and look at my hands.
+Take your hand, and put it into my side."
+Then Jesus told him, "because you have seen Me, you have believed.
+How blessed are those who have never seen Me and yet have believed."

-The approval and blessing of God is on the one that has faith in His Son, trusts His Word of truth, and believes the Holy Scriptures.
+The approval and blessing of God is on the one who has faith in His Son, trusts His Word of truth, and believes the Holy Scriptures.
 We are to live by faith, not by sight or sense or situations.
-We are to live by trusting God's word and believing His promises and not because of what we see or what we feel - and there is a special promise for those who have not seen the risen, ascended, glorified Lord Jesus but have believed on Him.
+We are to live by trusting God's Word and believing His promises, not because of what we see or what we feel, and there is a special promise for those who have not seen the risen, ascended, glorified Lord Jesus but have believed on Him.

 Thomas made three very bold and bolshie announcements when he was told of Christ's resurrection.
 UNLESS I shall see in His hands the print of the nails; UNLESS I put my finger into the print of the nails, and UNLESS thrust my hand into His side, I WILL NOT BELIEVE.
 Yet we do not hear that he handled the Lord and poked the wounds in His hands, feet, and side.
-Instead, we discover his faith is reignited as he pronounced a most earth-shattering declaration - for Thomas answered and said to Him, “My Lord and my God!"
+Instead, we discover his faith is reignited as he pronounces a most earth-shattering declaration, "for Thomas answered and said to Him, 'My Lord and my God!'"

-There may be times we wished we had lived in the days of the apostles and SEEN the Lord with our own eye, and felt His gentle touch, but how blessed are we who have not seen Him in the physical realm but have SEEN Him with the spiritual eye of faith and are still able to cry as did Thomas, my Lord, and my God.
+There may be times we wished we had lived in the days of the apostles and SEEN the Lord with our own eyes, and felt His gentle touch, but how blessed are we who have not seen Him in the physical realm but have SEEN Him with the spiritual eye of faith and are still able to cry as Thomas did, "my Lord, and my God."

-Thank You Father for opening my spiritual eyes of faith to see You and the lovely Lord Jesus, Who died for me.
-I pray that I will not rely on senses or emotions to inform me of Your love and grace, but that as I set my minds-eye on the truth of Your Word.
-May I grow in grace and in the knowledge of Jesus, so that You can use me as a messenger to proclaim Him as my Lord and my God, in Jesus’ name, AMEN.
+Thank You, Father, for opening my spiritual eyes of faith to see You and the lovely Lord Jesus.
+I pray that I will not rely on senses or emotions to inform me of Your love and grace, but will trust the truth of Your Word.
+Strengthen my faith in You today, Lord.
+And send me out as a messenger to proclaim You as my Lord and my God.
+In Jesus’ name, AMEN.